jaimeiniesta/openmaize-phoenix/README.md

 # Openmaize-phoenix

-The latest version of Openmaize, version 0.12, depends on Elixir 1.2.
+The latest version of Openmaize depends on Elixir 1.2.

 Examples of using Openmaize authentication / authorization library in a Phoenix web application.